Using Jupyter via OnDemand¶

 Listing installed packages

-You can inspect the list of packages provided by the default Anaconda
+You can inspect the list of packages provided by the default Miniforge

 installation from within a terminal session on Apocrita by loading the